|

 Achuar people, by providing a means of economic support and jobs.
 By 2010

-all installations will belong entirely to the Achuar.
+all installations belonged entirely to the Achuar.

 Kapawi